 Please note: While carrying out this survey you do so entirely at your own risk.
 Moors for the Future do not accept any liability or responsibility for the well-being of surveyors or damage/loss of their property.
 Download our Health and Safety Guidelines here.

-Click on a yellow marker to find out more information about each transect.
+Click on a red marker to find out more information about each transect.
 You can download a transect guide, map, recording form and health and safety guidelines in a zipped 'transect pack' folder, which also includes a GPX file for optional use with a GPS device.
 The GPX file shows the transect route and the start point of each section within the route.

 To view a GPS (GPX) file online, you can upload it to the website GPS Visualizer.
 You could also load it on to a GPS unit or smartphone navigation app.